-Use NWACC's testing center to take placement tests, NWACC online course exams and make-up exams, the Biological Concepts Exam, HAPS, and the Computer Challenge.
+Use NWACC's testing center to take placement tests, online exams and make-up exams, the Biological Concepts Exam, HAPS and the Computer Challenge.

 If you are testing for NWACC, please read the information below.
 If you are testing for another college/university, please see our Community Tests page for more information.

 The Accuplacer is a self-paced computerized exam offered on the Bentonville campus only and must be taken for initial course placement and less than 5 years old.
 State law requires a placement test that demonstrates academic preparedness in reading, writing, listening, and math.
 NWACC accepts ACT, COMPASS, or Accuplacer.

 - Proctoring for the Accuplacer exam is offered Monday - Thursday from 8:00 a.m. - 5:00 p.m., and Friday from 8:00 a.m. - 11:00 a.m. (last test seated at 5:00 p.m.).
 Appointments are required.
 The Accuplacer exam will also be offered on select Saturdays from 8:00 a.m. to 11:00 p.m.

 - Accuplacer fee is $10 per exam.
 All payments must be made through the link below.
 Cash is not accepted.
 Once payment is received, you will receive an email confirmation of your appointment.
 Seating is limited so same day appointment requests will not be honored.